-(2) Press the power tilt switch "UP" (up) until the outboard motor has tilted up completely.
+(2) Press the power trim and tilt switch "UP" (up) until the outboard motor has tilted up completely.

-(3) Push the tilt support knob into the clamp bracket to support the engine.
+Push the tilt support knob into the clamp bracket to support the engine.
 WARNING!
 After tilting the outboard motor, be sure to support it with the tilt support knob or tilt support lever.
 Otherwise the outboard motor could fall back down suddenly if oil in the power trim and tilt unit or in the power tilt unit loses pressure.
 [EWM00263] NOTICE: Do not use the tilt support lever or knob when trailering the boat.
 The outboard motor could shake loose from the tilt support and fall.
 If the motor cannot be trailered in the normal running position, use an additional support device to secure it in the tilt position.
-For more detailed information, see page 57.
+For more detailed information, see page 62.
 [ECM01642]

-Procedure for tilting down (manual tilt models)
+Procedure for tilting down (hydro tilt models)

-(1) Place the tilt lock lever in the lock position.
+(1) Release the tilt lock lever.